 Consider that if you will get the opposite rotation, you will need to invert DC motor ports connection to L293D or exchange values between acwPin and cwPin parameters.

-Following 2 lines manage wrong speed values, keeping them in 0-100 range:
+The following 2 lines manage wrong speed values, keeping them in the 0-100 range:

 if speed > 100: speed=100 if speed < 0: speed=0